dataenginewitharyan/System-logs-PySpark-ETL/README.md

 ✅ Data quality patterns (deduplication, filtering, standardization) ✅ Chaos engineering principles for testing ETL logic
 ✅ Cross-platform Docker configurations (ARM64 vs AMD64)
-🤝 Contributing

-This is a portfolio project, but feel free to fork and enhance:

-Add more data quality checks (null validation, date formatting) Implement incremental loads instead of mode("overwrite") Add a visualization layer with Streamlit or Grafana Create unit tests for the ETL logic
-Add alerting when CPU exceeds thresholds
-Implement batch processing for larger datasets